teohzhenying/convert-datapoints-to-yaml/README.md

 printed out to the console or a dict that will be processed into a yaml file.

 If you want to change the inputs, you can change the variables xpoints, given_function and the random_points parameter in input.py.
 They will all be marked in ALL CAPS.
+Then, run either the output.py (and print final_graph) OR run output_to_yaml.file to get the graph.

 Files (in turn of order):
 input.py,